Boots Ireland

-Boots Ireland is the Irish subsidiary of the British pharmacy and beauty chain, Boots.
+Boots Retail (Ireland) Limited is the Irish subsidiary of the British pharmacy and beauty chain, Boots.
 Since 1996, the chain has expanded to almost 90 stores across the Republic of Ireland.

 History

 In 1996, Boots stated they were making a £7.6 million investment in the Republic of Ireland at an announcement in the Clarence Hotel; the first Boots store opened later that year.
 In 1998, the Small Firm Association recommended to Boots that they should set up a company within Ireland for the Irish market.
 The subsidiary was registered on as Boots Retail (Ireland) Limited.